 When you install solar panels, you are reducing or stopping your reliance on fossil fuel-produced power.
 Even if you aren’t going 100% solar, you can still lower your impact by decreasing your reliance on non-renewable energy sources.
 Every step towards clean living will benefit the environment.

 It’s important to take these steps now rather than later.
 The EPA reported that gross greenhouse gas emissions in the U.S. have increased by about 2% since 1990.

-You Reduce Annual Hazardous Waste Production
+-You Reduce Annual Hazardous Waste Production

 The United Nations Environmental Program reported that over 400 million tons of hazardous waste are produced annually.
-Not all of that is disposed of properly.
+Not all of it is disposed of properly.
 In Canada, approximately 30% of hazardous waste producers failed to adhere to correct disposal procedures.

 Nuclear fission products are the most concerning.
 This type of waste continues to be radioactive for thousands of years.
 If not handled correctly, it can be harmful to humans and the environment across many lifetimes.
 There are 60 commercial nuclear power plants that house 98 nuclear reactors in 30 U.S. states.

 Nuclear waste must be securely stored.
 Even when it is in the right place, there can be serious concerns.
 An incident occurred in 2014 when a drum of radioactive waste blew up inside the Waste Isolation Pilot Plant (WIPP), a deep geological repository in New Mexico.
 According to a year-long investigation, the explosion was caused by the wrong brand of cat litter used to absorb liquid nuclear waste.

 The cleanup effort cost nearly $2 million.
 It was one of the most expensive nuclear accidents in U.S. history, and it put the environment at risk.